Big Big Deal: Critical reception

 Upon its release, Sue Byrom of Record & Popswop Mirror felt that "Big Big Deal" was not "as good" as Harley's previous material with Cockney Rebel and lacked "the force normally associated with Harley".
 However, she praised the song's latter section "when Harley goes into a semi la la la hook line".
 Andy Bone of the Sunday Sun picked the song as one of his "blockbusters" during November 1974.
 Look-in commented, "The latest single is written, produced and performed by Steve, and the new group's not on it.
 It's a sign of his individuality and talent, and he's worked hard to get where he is."
 Stephen Thomas Erlewine of AllMusic highlighted "Big Big Deal" as a standout track on the 2012 compilation Cavaliers: An Anthology 1973-1974 by labelling it an AMG Pick Track.

 Cover versions

 In April 2016, a version of the song was released by Darren Hayman and the Papernut Cambridge.
-It was released as a double A-side 7" single, along with a cover of the Paul Jones' 1967 song "I've Been a Bad, Bad Boy".
+It was released as a double A-side 7-inch single, along with a cover of the Paul Jones' 1967 song "I've Been a Bad, Bad Boy".
+The release reached number 38 in the UK Physical Singles Chart and number 29 in the Vinyl Singles Chart.